lofsgaard/finpy/README.md

    This will:

    - Create the database and tables (if not present)
-   - Import data from CSV files in `db/data/`

 3. **Start the API server:**

    ```zsh
    uv run fastapi dev
    ```

    The API will be available at [http://127.0.0.1:8000/transactions](http://127.0.0.1:8000/transactions).

 ## Customization

-- To add more CSV files, simply place them in `db/data/` and rerun the import.
 - Adjust the column mapping in `db/db.py` if your CSV format changes.

 ## Requirements